Bunny Colby: Personal life

 Colby has spoken openly about her close relationship with her mother, who has been a significant source of support throughout her life and career.
-Her father died when she was young, an experience she has cited as shaping her resilience and independence.

 Outside of her professional work, Colby enjoys creative pursuits such as storytelling, improvisation, and humor, which she has described as integral to her personality and outlook on life.
-She keeps her personal romantic relationships private, focusing public attention primarily on her career and philanthropic efforts.

 Bumble Ban Incident

 In 2021, Colby was banned from the dating app Bumble after the platform flagged her profile for being associated with the adult industry.
 Colby had included her Instagram handle in her profile bio, which she used to allow potential matches to connect with her outside the app.
 She stated that her profile was "very tame" and did not promote her adult content.

 Colby explained that she was using the app to meet a romantic partner during the COVID-19 pandemic and expressed frustration that sex workers were unfairly targeted.
 The incident received coverage in mainstream media, sparking discussions about the treatment of sex workers on dating platforms and the limitations imposed on adult industry professionals in digital spaces.